knative/docs/serving/samples/source-to-url-go/README.md

-# Orchestrating a source-to-URL deployement on Kubernetes
+# Orchestrating a source-to-URL deployment on Kubernetes

 A Go sample that shows how to use Knative to go from source code in a git repository to a running application with a URL.